 I work with you first to develop strategies for easing immediate conflicts, which might be about such issues as money, sex, communication, and/or children.
 I then help you repair ruptures in your relationship and forge new connections, new rituals of nurturing, and new positive interactions.

-Parenting groups: Next FATHERING group begins April 9, 2013; Next MOTHERING group to be scheduled.
+Parenting groups: Next FATHERS Matter group begins September 11, 2013; Next MOTHERING group to be scheduled.
 Each runs for 6 weeks.

 GROUP for MOTHERS